enqueuer-land/enqueuer/docs/instructions/README.md

 After installation, you can use ```enqueuer``` or ```nqr``` interchangeably.
 They mean the same thing.
 Adopting --no-optional flag, you download enqueuer with no additional dependencies.
 As raw as possible.
+So you don't have to deal with a whole bunch of stuff you will not need.

 ###### If you need some help: